BBQ recipes, product reviews, & how-to's

 Leftover tri-tip?
 Is that even a thing?

 Sometimes, yes.
 It happens in my home on occasion.
 Regarding leftovers, I wanted to mix it up a bit with a recent batch of leftover, reverse seared tri-tip.
-It has been getting colder around here and while chili is a year-round dish for me, it sounded like the right thing to do with this meat right now.
 So I gathered up some chili ingredients (and one crazy awesome ingredient) and started an epic culinary adventure!

 Who else wants to dive in?